Logolo/ovpnauth/README.md

 If a password is piped into stdin, ovpnauth will not require that the password be retyped.

+When using the `edit` option, empty passwords will be rejected by ovpnauth unless the environment variable `OVPNAUTH_ALLOW_NOPASS` is defined.
+The value of the environment is ignored and can be left empty.

 By default, the file `auth.db` in the current working directory is used to store the user authentication data, but the file can be changed by setting the `OVPNAUTH_DBPATH` environment variable to the preferred path.